stulda/camunda-bpm-platform-mssql-support/README.md

             - MSSQL_PID=Developer
 ```

-For development on device with Apple Silicon use mcr.microsoft.com/azure-sql-edge as SQL server.
+For development on device with Apple Silicon use image *mcr.microsoft.com/azure-sql-edge* as SQL server.